 A playful score, action packed close-ups, expansive scenic spreads, and a charming narrative combine for one delightful preschool app.

-Available for iPhone, iPad, and iPod Touch (requires iOS 4.3 or later); free.
+Available for iPhone, iPad, and iPod touch (requires iOS 4.3 or later); free.
+Recommended for preschool users.
 LEGO DUPLO Circus, Food, and Train apps also available.